Round-robin tournament: Terminology

-Use
+Applications

 In sports with a large number of competitive matches per season, double round-robins are common.
 Most association football leagues in the world are organized on a double round-robin basis, in which every team plays all others in its league once at home and once away.
 This system is also used in qualification for major tournaments such as the FIFA World Cup and the continental tournaments (e.g. UEFA European Championship, CONCACAF Gold Cup, AFC Asian Cup, CONMEBOL Copa América and CAF Cup of Nations).
-There are also round-robin bridge, chess, draughts, go, ice hockey, curling, and Scrabble tournaments.
+There are also round-robin cricket, bridge, chess, draughts, go, ice hockey, curling, and Scrabble tournaments.
 The World Chess Championship decided in 2005 and in 2007 on an eight-player double round-robin tournament where each player faces every other player once as white and once as black.
+There has been several major international cricket tournaments held in this format including ICC events, including the 2025 ICC Champions Trophy.

-In a more extreme example, the KBO League of baseball plays a 16-fold round robin, with each of the 10 teams playing each other 16 times for a total of 144 games per team.
+In a more extreme example, the KBO League in baseball plays a 16-fold round robin, with each of the 10 teams playing each other 16 times for a total of 144 games per team.

-LIDOM (Baseball Winter League in the Dominican Republic) plays a 18-fold round robin as a semi final tournament between four classified teams.
+LIDOM (Baseball Winter League in the Dominican Republic) plays an 18-fold round robin as a semi final tournament between four classified teams.

 Group tournaments rankings usually go by number of matches won and drawn, with any of a variety of tiebreaker criteria.

 Frequently, pool stages within a wider tournament are conducted on a round-robin basis.
-Examples with single round-robin scheduling include the FIFA World Cup, UEFA European Football Championship, and UEFA Cup (2004–2009) in football, Super Rugby (rugby union) in the Southern Hemisphere during its past iterations as Super 12 and Super 14 (but not in its later 15- and 18-team formats), the Cricket World Cup along with Indian Premier League, major Twenty-20 Cricket tournament, and many American Football college conferences, such as the Big 12 (which currently has 10 members).
+Examples with single round-robin scheduling include the FIFA World Cup, UEFA European Football Championship, and UEFA Cup (2004–2009) in football, Super Rugby (rugby union) in the Southern Hemisphere during its past iterations as Super 12 and Super 14 (but not in its later 15- and 18-team formats), the Cricket World Cup along with Indian Premier League, major Twenty-20 Cricket tournament, and many American football college conferences, such as the Conference USA (which currently has 9 members).
 The group phases of the UEFA club competitions and Copa Libertadores are contested as a double round-robin, as are most basketball leagues outside the United States, including the regular season of the EuroLeague (as well as its former Top 16 phase); the United Football League has used a double round-robin for both its 2009 and 2010 seasons.

 Season ending tennis tournaments also use a round robin format prior to the semi on stages.